ys112/tp/docs/DeveloperGuide.md

 * 3b.
 The unnecessary fields given.

-    * 3a1.
+    * 3b1.
 HRConnect shows an error message.

       Use case resumes at step 2.

 * 3c.
 The contact details have been added before.

-    * 3b1.
+    * 3c1.
 HRConnect shows an error message.

       Use case resumes at step 2.